 Note: It may be important that your "custom" interaction tracking is not later on doubled by the automatic one.
-To disable automatic content interaction tracking you should either apply piwikContentIgnoreInteraction CSS class or data-content-ignoreinteraction HTML attribute to the given element.
+To disable automatic content interaction tracking you should either apply piwikContentIgnoreInteraction paq.push(["trackContentInteractionNode", this, "submit-hover"]);

+CSS class or data-content-ignoreinteraction HTML attribute to the given element.